 5.2.1 T Gate Alignment.
-We also see that at small decoding latencies the sliding window strategy outperforms the parallel window strategy by up to 50%.
-We can explain this in part by noticing that, in parallel window decoding, the type of window a T gate aligns with affects its reaction time.
-As shown in the bottom example of Figure 12, if the merge operation in a T gate teleportation ends with a sink boundary, the reaction time can be further delayed by the time to generate the source boundary's window in the future.
+We also notice that, in parallel window decoding, the type of window a T gate aligns with affects its reaction time.
+As shown in the bottom example of Figure 13, if the merge operation in a T gate teleportation ends with a sink boundary, the reaction time can be further delayed by the time to generate the source boundary's window in the future.
+In this specific example, since window 3 depends on window 4, it must wait for window 4 to be generated before it can even begin decoding.
+However, if instead the merge ends in a source boundary, as shown with window 8 in the top example, the soonest window 8 can begin decoding is after its buffer region is generated, which is only d rounds.